 Medicare Reimbursement for SCODI of the Anterior Segment

-There are many indications for scanning computerized ophthalmic diagnostic imaging of the anterior segment (SCODI-A), including: assessment of both corneal flap thickness and residual stromal thickness following LASIK, measurement of corneal thickness, visualization of IOLs and other implants in the anterior segment, evaluation of anterior segment ocular structures, and measurement of anterior chamber angles, depth and diameter.
+There are many indications for SCODI-A. These include assessment of both corneal flap thickness and residual stromal thickness following LASIK, measurement of corneal thickness, evaluation of anterior segment ocular structures, and measurement of anterior chamber angles, depth and diameter.

 This FAQ addresses the following: